 Why hesitant receivables management can be expensive

-Late payment not only leads to opportunity costs, but also undermines financial stability.
-Capital that does not flow is lacking elsewhere: for investments, liquidity management or servicing own liabilities.
-At the same time, the risk of uncollectibility increases — due to insolvency, shifting assets or the simple passage of time.
+Late payment is not just a matter of opportunity cost; it is a direct threat to financial stability.
+Capital trapped in unpaid receivables is unavailable for investment, liquidity management, or the servicing of the company’s own obligations.
+At the same time, the risk of non-collection increases with every delay—through insolvency, asset dissipation, or simple passage of time.

 Alternative: Auction in accordance with § 825 ZPO